ABOUT THE AUTHORS

 3. If your hero/heroine were an ice cream flavor, what would he/she be and why?

-4. Are there any themes in Christmas Mail-Order Brides that you hope the reader sees?
+4. Are there any themes in your story in Love Finds You Under the Mistletoe that you hope the reader sees?
 Are there any themes that weren't overt but developed as the story progressed?

 5. What were your most difficult parts to write?
 Your favorite?

 Anita: When I first started writing my story within Love Finds You Under the Mistletoe I was having trouble getting a feel for the characters.
 In fact, it was really tripping me up!
 So, I had to just keep writing and writing and writing to figure out who they were.
 Once I knew them, really knew them, I could soar.
 My favorite part is when my fingers can finally feel like they’re flying.

 Irene: The most difficult part is the first draft.
 I have to drive myself to finish the story background.
 I love to edit and would find something to change if I read the manuscript a hundred times.
 I loved doing local research for this book.

 6. When is your next book coming out and what is the story?

 Anita: I have four books coming out in the next two years, and one of them is a novel entitled, Another Grave Matter.
 It will be released January, 2012.
 It’s an inspirational gothic mystery with some comedy.
 This novel will finish out The Volstead Manor Series.

 Irene: I don't have a contract for another book, as yet, but I have several manuscripts being circulated by my agent.
 Watch my website for future publications. www.irenebrand.com.